ClickHouse/1trc/aws-starter/README.md

 Users may wish to experiment with different datasets and instance types to minimize query runtime AND/OR cost.
 We recommend [Vantage](https://instances.vantage.sh) for exploring instance costs.

-See [ClickHouse and The One Trillion Row Challenge](https://clickhouse.com/blog/clickhouse-1-trillion-row-challenge) for original blog with further details.
+See [ClickHouse and The One Trillion Row Challenge](https://clickhouse.com/blog/clickhouse-1-trillion-row-challenge) for an original blog with further details.

 ## Dependencies